It’s time for the 13th Annual Belén Festival in Iquitos, Peru from August 3 through the 12, 2018, sponsored by the Gesundheit! Institute!!!

 The purpose of this trip is not, as Kate Deccicio an artist/activist working with the Belén Festival said, “to provide a travel service for adults who want a summer camp experience…We are working toward cultivating a relationship with a community and facilitating opportunities for activists, artists, & people interested in public health to come to this community to experiment with ways that collaboration can be useful for both trip attendees and residents of Belén.”

-This year we will build upon the work of previous years: murals, workshops, community health outreach and of course, clowning.
+This year we will build upon the work of previous years: the programs developed by the En Belén team, murals, workshops, community health outreach and of course, clowning.

 What we do:

 Our focus is in the community of Lower Belén where we will clown and work each day.
-Small clowning groups go to hospitals, care facilities, prisons and hospices throughout Iquitos.
-Community mental health clinics will be offered by clown volunteers with clinical experience: If you are a healthcare practitioner, experienced counselor or social worker, etc and would like to participate, please indicate on your application.
+Community mental health clinics will be offered by clown volunteers with clinical experience: if you are a healthcare practitioner, experienced counselor or social worker, etc and would like to participate, please indicate on your application.
 There will also be opportunities for clowns to assist at these clinics as well.
 There are plenty of jobs to fill and each is an opportunity to connect with the community.
 Your days will be full of joyful work and your evenings full of sharing and celebration.

 A typical day clowning breaks down into morning and afternoon activities with a siesta or lunch break in the middle of the day: